 - Students can initiate this Term Withdrawal request through MyPack Portal: Student Homepage > Planning and Enrollment tile > Term Withdraw menu item.

 - Cashier’s Office and Scholarships and Financial Aid Office

 Throughout your registration advising appointment, students may ask about finances.
-Please refer them to the Cashier’s Office and/or Scholarships & Financial Aid Office.
+Please refer them to the Cashier’s Office and/or Scholarships and Financial Aid Office.
 Here is a handout on scholarship and financial aid information from an Advisor Development Institute session.

 - Academic Advising Services

 Some students may not be thriving or are not satisfied in their current major.
 Considering referring them to Walk-In Advising through Academic Advising Services to discuss changing their major.

 - Counseling Center